API Client Classes

 - async delete_run_async(run_id)[source]

-Delete an evaluation run by ID asynchronously.
+Delete an experiment run asynchronously.

 - Parameters: